Adrastus: Mythology

 The Iliad refers to Adrastus as king of Sicyon, but does not explain how a son of the Argive king Talaus, came to rule Sicyon.
-However, later sources tell of a dispute, of some sort, between the descendants of Bias and his brother Melampus—two of the most powerful families in the Argolid—involving Adrastus, the grandson of Bias, and Amphiaraus, the son of Oicles, a grandson of Melampus.
-According to Pindar, at one time the sons of Talaus ruled Argos but were "overpowered by discord" and Adrastus fled Argos and went to Sicyon to escape Amphiaraus, and that during his reign there, he founded the Sicyonian games.
+However, later sources tell of a dispute, of some sort, between the descendants of Bias and his brother Melampus— two of the most powerful families in the Argolid— involving Adrastus, the grandson of Bias, and Amphiaraus, the son of Oicles, a grandson of Melampus.
+According to Pindar, at one time the sons of Talaus ruled Argos but were "overpowered by discord," and Adrastus fled Argos and went to Sicyon to escape Amphiaraus, and during his reign there, he founded the Sicyonian games.

 Pindar does not say what circumstances caused Adrastus to flee from Argos to Sicyon, or how he became its king, but later sources do.
 According to one version, after Adrastus' brother Pronax, who was king of Argos, died, Adrastus fled to Sicyon, where his mother's father Polybus was king, and eventually inherited the Sicyonian throne.
 While according to another, Adrastus fled to Sicyon after Amphiaraus killed Talaus, and got the throne by marrying Polybus' daughter.

 In any case, Adrastus became king of Sicyon.
 Then, according to Pindar, Adrastus (and his brothers) were able to effect a reconciliation with Amphiaraus by giving him their sister Eriphyle in marriage, and Adrastus was able to return to Argos and assume the Argive throne.

 Adrastus was the owner of the fabulously fast horse Arion, who was the offspring of Posidon and Demeter when they mated in horse form.
 Adrastus was given Arion by Heracles, and the horse saved Adrastus' life during the war of the Seven against Thebes, when all the other champions of the expedition were killed.

 Adrastus seems to have had a reputation as a skillful speaker.